 Remember lesson #1 about refurbished phones?
 Refurbished and second hand are not the same thing.

-Unfortunately, some unscrupulous sellers might list a device as refurbished when it hasn't undergone any repairs or improvements.
+Unfortunately, some dodgy sellers might list a device as refurbished when it hasn't undergone any repairs or improvements.
 You might get a good price but you won’t be getting the same level of quality and you probably won’t get a warranty either.

 Is there a warranty?